 While the researchers didn’t study the reasons behind the trend, they have some theories.
-Twenge says shifting cultural trends over the past decade, including increased, may have had a larger among younger generations compared with older generations.
+Twenge says shifting cultural trends over the past decade, including increased use of electronic communications and digital media, may have had a larger effect on mood disorders among younger generations compared with older generations.

-“Recently, there’s been a number of studies showing that those who spend more time on digital media are moreand unhappy,” Twenge said.
+“Recently, there’s been a number of studies showing that those who spend more time on digital media are more likely to be depressed and unhappy,” Twenge said.

 For example, she points to a study of nearly 11,000 adolescents in Britain published earlier this year that found those who were heavy users of social media were two to three times more likely to be depressed as those who did not use social media.

 Teens are also not getting as much sleep as much as they did in previous generations and spending less face-to-face time with family and friends, both of which have been associated with depression.